naninovel/docs/docs/en/guide/scenario-scripting.md

 @hideAll
 ```

-You can use the `time` *decimal* parameter to control how long the actors will fade out before becoming completely hidden:
+You can use the `time` *number* parameter to control how long the actors will fade out before becoming completely hidden:

 ```nani
 @hideAll time:5.5